pauldennis2/TextQuest/JsonApiDoc.md

 * specialRoomActions - you can define special action words unique to this room.
 For example, if there's a fountain you could allow the player to "drink" from it.
 It's up to you to decide what happens when they take that action
 * onFightStart - triggered when combat starts
 * onFightEnd - triggered at the end of combat (if the hero survives!)
-* onSearch - when a Hero searches a specific location
+* onSearch - when a Hero searches a specific location. **Not persistent** - by default this trigger goes away after it's triggered.
 * onSpellCast - triggered when a spell of a particular type is cast.
 Like lighting change, this is a map and requires specifying the spell type.
 Multiple types can be specified (Player casts ice spell -> event A, Player casts fire spell -> event B).
 You can use "any" for a wildcard.
 * onHeroEnter - triggered when the Hero enters the room.
 Optional flag to doOnce.
 * onItemUse - triggered when the hero uses a specific item.
 Use "any" for a wildcard.